8/31 Buffalo W 40-20

 James Whitcomb Riley Circa 1883

 Do you know the person sitting on the stool or at the table next to you at Bru's Room?
 Turn around, introduce yourself; get up, walk around, and say hello.
 Check out the "members" on this site.
 You will be amazed at the variety of professions and occupations.
 Just take a look at the list of Golf Sponsors to get an idea of the diversity of people who are here.
 Moving?
 Dan Margolis owns Coral Springs Moving and can take you anywhere.
 Kids need a doctor?
 Try Dr. Angel Cadiz or his son, Dr. Alan Cadiz.
 Been putting off financial planning, the IRA or insurance?
 See Susan Gottlieb Korthals at Northwestern Mutual or Joe Eppy at Mass Mutual.
 A/C just won’t cool?
 Jeff Mullholand’s Buckeye Air Conditioning.
 Carpets need cleaning?
 Brock and Toni Cline’s Celtic Carpet Cleaning.
 Dentist?
 Dr. Phil Desenze in Pompano or Dr. Gordon Smith in Boynton Beach.
 Office need cleaning?
 Call John Voorhies at Tidy Team Cleaning Service.
-Need a special gift for Christmas?
+Need a special gift for a birthday or Christmas?
 How about calling Phil Kalnitzky and getting a beautiful NOLA Guitar.
 There are at least six lawyers in the house who handle all types of legal issues.
-A Circuit Court Mediator; home inspector; artificial knee manufacturer; advertising exec; teachers; musicians; rocket scientist; golf pro.
+A Circuit Court Mediator; home inspector; artificial knee manufacturer; advertising exec; teachers; musicians; rocket scientist; 2 golf pros.
 This is only a sampling.
 What can you offer to the group?

 Other than ordering a beer from your bartender or server at Bru's Room, have you ask what else he or she does?
 Do you know that a bartender is almost finished with her CPA exams?
 They are from Mentor, Toledo, Cleveland, Lorain and Columbus.
 There is a substitute teacher, and college students with all kinds of talents.
 There may be someone you need in your business right now.
 Networking with fellow Buckeyes can be very beneficial to everyone.
 Effective networking starts with a commitment to learn more about the people in your Alumni Club.
 Look for opportunities to help others.
 Effective networking also involves giving something of value to others so that you can receive dividends in the future.
 It all starts with saying hello and getting to know each other.
 Oh, and have you met the Cheetah dancer?
 Just look around.